 Here’s how to respond if you’ve relapsed:

-Whether it’s a therapist, aftercare group, sponsor, or loved one — let someone know.
+- Talk to Someone: You Trust Whether it’s a therapist, an aftercare group, a sponsor or a loved one, you should let someone know.
 Connection is the antidote to shame.
 You don’t need to carry this alone.

-Sometimes, reconnecting with your recovery community is enough.
-Other times, returning to treatment – even briefly, is the safest choice.
+- Reach Out for Help: Sometimes, reconnecting with your recovery community is enough.
+Other times, returning to treatment – even briefly, is the safest option.

 At Abbington House, we offer: